jfvksvns/jfvksvns/README.md

 **Foundation of AI Intern – Edunet Foundation (Microsoft + AICTE)**
 *Apr 2025 – May 2025*
-- Built supervised & unsupervised ML models on real-world datasets
+- Built and trained supervised and unsupervised machine learning models on real-world datasets
-- Developed computer vision systems using OpenCV on Microsoft Azure
+- Developed a computer vision system using Python and OpenCV on Microsoft Azure for real-time image recognition
-- Designed neural networks to improve classification accuracy
+- Designed and implemented neural networks to improve classification accuracy and reliability
-**Tech Stack:** Python, Scikit-learn, TensorFlow, OpenCV, Azure
+**Tech Stack:** Python, Scikit-learn, TensorFlow, OpenCV, Microsoft Azure

 ---